Discover the Ancient Daintree Rainforest

 The Crocodile Habitat

 The Daintree River is renowned for its population of saltwater crocodiles (Crocodylus porosus), also known as “salties.”
-These magnificent reptiles are the world’s largest living reptiles and can grow up to 7 metres in length.
+These magnificent reptiles are the world’s most giant living reptiles and can grow up to 7 metres in length.

 Taking a Daintree River cruise is one of the best ways to observe these ancient creatures safely in their natural environment.
-Knowledgeable tour guides accompany you on the cruise, sharing insights into the crocodile’s behaviour and the broader ecosystem of the river.
+Knowledgeable tour guides accompany you on the cruise, sharing insights into the crocodile’s behaviour and the river’s broader ecosystem.

 Daintree’s Flora and Fauna